nayzo/NzoUrlEncryptorBundle/Resources/doc/index.rst

 ```

-In the controller use the decrypt service on the encrypted 'variable' comming from the routing:
+In the controller use the decrypt service on the encrypted 'id' comming from the routing:

 ```php
      public function indexAction($id)